ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-infrastructure.md

 ### Hybridity (HCX)
 {: #vcsicp-arch-overview-infrastructure-hcx}

-The vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
+The vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}.
+This process allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 ## Physical structure
 {: #vcsicp-arch-overview-infrastructure-phys-struct}